George Wendt: 2000–2024: Broadway roles and other work

-2010s

 Wendt appeared in a production of Hairspray, reprising his role as Edna Turnblad, from September 8 to October 9, 2010, at the Charlottetown Festival in Prince Edward Island, Canada.
 Wendt played Santa in Elf the Musical on Broadway.
 The show opened November 14, 2010, and ran through January 2, 2011.
 Wendt starred in a production of Hairspray as Edna Turnblad at Rainbow Stage in Winnipeg, Manitoba, Canada, from August 2, 2011, to August 21, 2011.
 Wendt also guest-starred in the TV series Hot In Cleveland as Yoder, based on his character Norm in Cheers.
 His first of two scenes took place in an Amish bar, where everyone in the bar yelled "Yoder!", referencing what the cast of Cheers would yell whenever he walked in.

-Wendt is among the thespians who participated in a poster campaign touting live theatre in Chicago.
-Other celebrities included John Mahoney, John Malkovich, Terry Kinney, and Martha Plimpton.
-Wendt has a cameo as a newspaper reporter on Portlandia on January 25, 2013.
-Wendt was set to play the role of Pap in the Hank Williams bio musical Lost Highway at the Merry-Go-Round Playhouse in Auburn, New York.
+Wendt was among the thespians who participated in a poster campaign touting live theatre in Chicago.
+Other celebrities who were involved included John Mahoney, John Malkovich, Terry Kinney, and Martha Plimpton.
+Wendt appeared in a cameo as a newspaper reporter on Portlandia on January 25, 2013.
+Wendt played the role of Pap in the 2013 Hank Williams bio musical Lost Highway at the Merry-Go-Round Playhouse in Auburn, New York.

 Beginning in the fall of 2013, Wendt appeared in a television commercial for State Farm Insurance.
-Wendt and Robert Smigel reprise their roles from SNL as the Chicago Superfans, who encounter quarterback Aaron Rodgers.
+Wendt and Robert Smigel reprised their roles from SNL as the Chicago Superfans, who encounter quarterback Aaron Rodgers.
 The commercial continued the theme of State Farm commercials featuring Rodgers, using the "discount doublecheck" slogan.